ayesh99747/React-Native-Goals-App/Readme.md

   <img src="screenshots/3 Goal Shown on Home Screen - iOS.png" alt="Goal Display iOS" width="45%" />
 </p>
 <p align="center"><em>Figure 3: Goal shown on Home Screen on Android (left) and iOS (right)</em></p>

+> **Platform Styling Insight:** After comparing button behavior on Android and iOS, I learned that the default React Native `<Button />` has limited styling options on iOS, particularly lacking support for outlines.
+To maintain consistent button styles across platforms, I learnt about using `TouchableOpacity` with custom `borderWidth` and `borderColor` styling.
+This approach offers more control and ensures visual consistency.

 ## Key Features